battlesnake/dragons-of-mugloar/README.md

 This could be determined from the training data fairly easily, but the AI won't learn to actually buy the item to provide long-term gains - only to increase the instantaneous cost.

 Due to the time required to implement this approach, and the questionable quality of the return, I decided to abort this approach and go for a 1980s-style deterministic model instead.

+The issues with a simple feedforward neural network not being able to learn the value of long-term strategic actions (e.g. buying certain items) could be fixed by using an LSTM architecture (long short-term memory).
+I believe that this is quite a common solution to the strategy/tactics issue for deep-learning approaches, but I haven't used an LSTM directly before.